Listowel: Origin of the name

 Listowel's history dates back to at least 1303 when it first appears in the Plea Roll where its name took the form of Lystothyl.
 By 1320 the town is referred to in ecclesiastical tax records, mis-written as Lismokill.
 In subsequent documents the name of the town is written variously as: Lissmoli, Listuoli, Lystuanyl, Lestovell, Lestowell, Lishtoghill, Listwohill and Listowhil.
 In the Annals of the Four Masters, in an entry dated 1582, the town first appears as Lios Tuathail, the currently accepted spelling of the Irish Gaelic form of the town's name.
 Thomas Dineley wrote the English form of the name as 'Listoel' in 1681.
 In the late eighteenth and early nineteenth century there were two versions of the name in use, Listowel and Listowell.
-From the late 19th Century onwards the current spelling of Listowel was generally adopted.
+From the late 19th century onward, the current spelling of Listowel was generally adopted.
 Since the foundation of the Irish State in 1922, the town's name has been referred to as Listowel in statute law, for example in the Statutory Instrument under the Local Government Reform Act 2014, when the Municipal District of Listowel was established as one of the six municipal districts in County Kerry.

 Listowel Castle

 The town developed around a fortress of the Fitzmaurice family, Listowel Castle, and its square.
-The last bastion against Queen Elizabeth I in the Desmond campaign, Listowel Castle was built in the 15th century and was the last fortress of the Geraldines to be subdued.
-It fell after 28 days siege to Sir Charles Wilmot on 5 November 1600, who had the castle's garrison executed in the following days.
+The castle, built in the 15th century, was the last bastion against Queen Elizabeth I in the Desmond campaign and was the last fortress of the Geraldines to be subdued.
+Later, it fell after 28 days' siege to Sir Charles Wilmot on 5 November 1600, who had the castle's garrison executed in the following days.
 The castle became the property of the Hare family, the holders of the title of Earl of Listowel, after reverting away from the Fitzmaurices, Knights of Kerry.
 It is now a national monument, and was subject to restoration by the Office of Public Works (OPW) from 2005.
 OPW tour guides are now based at the castle during the summer tourist season giving free tours of the castle.

 Another smaller castle at Ballinruddery, Listowel, was built in the post-1600 period by the then Knight of Kerry.